pulumi/pulumi-hugo/themes/default/content/challenge/holiday-shopping.md

 #### What you have learned

-In this challenge, you have learned how to deploy a containerized application on AWS Fargate that can store and retrieve data from a MongoDB Atlas database with traffic coming through an Application Load Balancer.
+In this challenge, you have learned how to build a web application as a container image and push it to Amazon Elastic Container Registry.
+You also learned how to deploy the containerized application on AWS Fargate with traffic load balanced through an Application Load Balancer.
+Lastly, you learned how to create a MongoDB Atlas cluster and database for your web application to store and retrieve data.

 #### Clean up